Gtools

 has a plethora of features and that one is somewhat incidental.
 As such, the

-benchmark is not equivalent and gtoplevelsof
+benchmark is not equivalent and gtoplevelsof does not attempt to implement

 the features of 'groups'